-PLC Error Codes Error Code Status Flag Error Name Category Causes Solutions 001 N/A Power Fail Error Input Voltage is less than 20VDC.
-Provide the correct nominal voltage of 24VDC.
-Recalculate the power budget and compare to your power supply available current.
-0 I/O Module Error There are more than 8 I/O modules.
-A CLICK PLUS PLC system can support up to 8 I/O modules.
+PLC Error Codes Error Code Status Flag Error Name Category Causes Solutions I/O Module Error There are more than 8 I/O modules.
+A CLICK PLC system can support up to 8 I/O modules.
 Remove any excessive I/O modules.
-101 SC20 SC20 At least one I/O module was added to the CLICK PLC during operation.
-Power off the CLICK PLUS PLC and check the connection of the I/O modules.
-Then power on the PLC again.
+101 SC20 Error At least one I/O module was added to the CLICK PLC during operation.
+Power off the CLICK PLC and check the connection of the I/O modules.
+Then power on the CLICK PLC again.
 If the problem remains, connect the CLICK software to the PLC and check the System Configuration.
 If there is any I/O module that is not shown in the System Configuration, replace it.
 An I/O module has failed.
-Connect the CLICK software to the CLICK PLUS PLC and check the system configuration.
+Connect the CLICK software to the CLICK PLC and check the system configuration.
 If there is any I/O module that is used in the PLC system but not shown in the System Configuration window, replace the I/O module.
 102 SC21 System Config Error Error The current system configuration does not match the configuration saved in the project file.
-Connect the CLICK software to the CLICK PLUS PLC and open the System Configuration window.
-Modify the current configuration of the PLC to match the configuration in the project file, or uncheck the 'Start-up I/O Config Check' option if you want to use the current configuration.
+Connect the CLICK software to the CLICK PLC and open the System Configuration window.
+Modify the current configuration of the CLICK PLC to match the configuration in the project file, or uncheck the 'Start-up I/O Config Check' option if you want to use the current configuration.
+The St tatus Flag s are turned O N when the r related errors occur.